Zaggen/bakeIn/README.md

 # BakeIn
+**This module is in active development, and still in beta, do not use in production.... yet**
 ## A Multiple composable inheritance module for js
 BakeIn is a helper function to use object composition, so it allows an object to be extended/inherit from other objects properties (own properties), pretty much like  lodash `extend`.With a couple of differences, that makes a huge impact in power, flexibility and clarity.
 First the order of arguments is reversed, this allows a CoffeeScript *Class-like* workflow when working with objects, so the last argument will be our targetObj where we define our new properties and methods.
-Second we can choose which attributes we inherit from all of the baseObjects/mixins, and lastly the `bakeIn` fn can return an object with factory function when we specify a constructor for the receiving object.
+Second we can choose which attributes we inherit from all of the baseObjects/mixins, and lastly the `bakeIn` fn can return a constructor function when we specify a constructor in any of the objects passed to the function, though ideally this constructor should be defined in the receiving obj.

 ## Installation
 `npm install bake-in --save`